-The Hoosier Healthwise program provides coverage for children,
+The Hoosier Healthwise program primarily provides coverage for

-pregnant women, and low-income families.
-Enrollment in Hoosier
+children from low-income families.
+Enrollment in Hoosier Healthwise

-Healthwise is mandatory for aid categories that include children,
+is mandatory for aid categories that include children eligible for

 Hoosier Healthwise offers the following benefit packages:

 - Package A: Standard Plan - Full coverage for qualified children